bhavingenieur/crudreactofficeui/README.md

 This project uses the Create React App as the base.
 You can add/delete/edit your scheduled pickups.
 Serves as a starter for building Scheduling apps.

+Check out the screenshots attached for the final output.

 Item | Library Used
 ------------ | -------------
 Components | Office UI Fabric React